 Companies can be valued in a lot of ways, so we would point out that a DCF is not perfect for every situation.
 If you want to learn more about discounted cash flow, the rationale behind this calculation can be read in detail in the Simply Wall St analysis model.

-We have to calculate the value of Black Hills slightly differently to other stocks because it is a integrated utilities company.
-Instead of using free cash flows, which are hard to estimate and often not reported by analysts in this industry, dividends per share (DPS) payments are used.
-This often underestimates the value of a stock, but it can still be good as a comparison to competitors.
+As Black Hills operates in the integrated utilities sector, we need to calculate the intrinsic value slightly differently.
+In this approach dividends per share (DPS) are used, as free cash flow is difficult to estimate and often not reported by analysts.
+Unless a company pays out the majority of its FCF as a dividend, this method will typically underestimate the value of the stock.
 We use the Gordon Growth Model, which assumes dividend will grow into perpetuity at a rate that can be sustained.
 For a number of reasons a very conservative growth rate is used that cannot exceed that of a company's Gross Domestic Product (GDP).
-In this case we used the 5-year average of the 10-year government bond yield (1.9%).
-The expected dividend per share is then discounted to today's value at a cost of equity of 5.3%.
-Relative to the current share price of US$74.3, the company appears about fair value at a 1.9% discount to where the stock price trades currently.
+In this case we used the 5-year average of the 10-year government bond yield (2.0%).
+The expected dividend per share is then discounted to today's value at a cost of equity of 6.1%.
+Compared to the current share price of US$70.0, the company appears around fair value at the time of writing.
 The assumptions in any calculation have a big impact on the valuation, so it is better to view this as a rough estimate, not precise down to the last cent.

 Value Per Share = Expected Dividend Per Share / (Discount Rate - Perpetual Growth Rate)

-The calculation above is very dependent on two assumptions.
-The first is the discount rate and the other is the cash flows.
+We would point out that the most important inputs to a discounted cash flow are the discount rate and of course the actual cash flows.
 Part of investing is coming up with your own evaluation of a company's future performance, so try the calculation yourself and check your own assumptions.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at Black Hills as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 5.3%, which is based on a levered beta of 0.800.
+In this calculation we've used 6.1%, which is based on a levered beta of 0.800.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.

 Future Earnings: How does BKH's growth rate compare to its peers and the wider market?
 Dig deeper into the analyst consensus number for the upcoming years by interacting with our free analyst growth expectation chart.